 Hey people who found this via google – the below post is now out of date too so, I’ve updated it.
-Click on the link to be taken to the 2017 version.
+Click on the blue words to be taken to the 2017 version.

 By far the most popular post on this blog is the one telling people what the lowest calories dishes are to order in Wagamama.
 I wrote it three years ago and every week hundreds of people click on it – however I have now realised that actually it’s a bit out of date.
 You see at the time Wagamama was selling sushi so that was the lowest calorie option to order – but they’ve stopped that now so immediately, we’re talking disappointment from your Google search.
 Others from the super low options have also vanished.
 Of course they’ve been replaced by some super yummy alternatives that I haven’t yet examined and, on top of this, after doing a bit of maths, it seems that they’ve actually reworked a few of the old dishes too.
 My personal favourite dish – the Yaki Soba – has fallen from a hefty 728 calories to a relatively saintly 586 since I last wrote about it.